 Billable Staff Wages

-Paying employees based on their work hours is a variable cost if a company pays the employee as per the time of their work, and in this way, those employees are only paid according to their billable hours.
-They are different from salaries as salaries are fixed costs.
-Billable staff Wages are the cost incurred by companies to pay hourly employees.
-Such wage expenses vary from one period to another depending on the number of business days in the period and the amount of overtime to be paid.
+Paying employees based on their work hours is a variable cost because it depends on their billable hours.
+This cost differs from fixed salaries.
+Billable staff wages represent the expenses incurred by companies to compensate hourly employees.
+The wage expenses vary across different periods based on the number of business days and the overtime that needs to be paid.
 Again business days differ from month to month and may be affected by holidays.

 Credit Card Fees

 Such credit card fees are charged to a business if the business enters into a credit purchase with customers.
 Borrowing money always comes with a cost.
 Credit card fee cost varies based on the credit card and way of using the credit facility.

 Conclusion – Variable Costing Example

 - While determining the price for goods and services, variable costing can be problematic.
-This is because the variable cost does not include all the costs directly that a company has to incur to reach a gain position.
-However, on the other hand, it becomes easy to compare the possible profitability of manufacturing one product over another with the assessment of the variable costs involved.
+This is because the variable cost does not directly include all the costs a company has to incur to achieve a profitable position.
+However, on the other hand, it becomes easy to compare the possible profitability of manufacturing one product over another by assessing the variable costs involved.
 So it is beneficial in terms of trade-offs.

-- Cost-volume-profit analysis can also be done if the variable cost is considered.
-With the help of this analysis, the break-even point can be reached, and it can be calculated as to how many products a company must produce and sell.
+- The company can use cost-volume-profit analysis to determine the break-even point by considering the variable cost.
+This analysis enables them to calculate the number of products that must be produced and sold.
 The percentage of variable cost must be higher than the fixed cost as in this scenario, the chances of break-even point are more.
 It must be monitored from time to time.